rahul-pahuja/go-machina/gomachina_blueprint.md

 - Functions return an error value as the last return parameter
 - Errors are wrapped using `fmt.Errorf` with `%w` verb for error inspection
 - Sentinel errors are provided for common failure cases
+- Successful operations return a `TransitionResult` struct containing the new state, any auto-event, and persistence data

 ### 13.3.
 Concurrency Safety
 The library is designed to be safe for concurrent use:
 - The registry uses mutexes to protect shared state
 - The state machine engine is stateless (state is passed as parameters)
 - All public APIs are safe for concurrent access
+- The `TransitionResult` struct is immutable after creation

 ### 13.4.
 Extensibility
 The library is designed to be extensible:
 - Users provide their own implementations of conditions and actions
 - The registry allows for dynamic registration of implementations
 - Observability features can be customized or extended
+- The `TransitionResult` struct can be extended in future versions without breaking existing code

 ---